iamthefrogy/FYI/Material/get-started-in-infosec.md

    - Start a cybersecurity meetup or club
    - Get a basic CEH or equivalent cert
    - AWS, Azure, GCP certifications
+   - Master popular hacking tools (BurpSuite, Metasploit, Nmap, etc.)
+   - Become a power user of a Kali linux (in and out of Kali linux)
+   - Brush up your written skills for professionalism
+   - Develop right attitude
+   - Curosity is the key (ask questions to everyone and yourself, why, what, how, why not this/that, how not this that, etc.)
    - Play CTF
    - Find vulnerability in reputed website (bugbounty)
    - Find zero-day and get CVE id